 FAQs

-What is the best power source for a commercial hedge trimmer?
+What type of engine is best for a commercial hedge trimmer?

-How important is blade length when selecting a hedge trimmer?
+How important is blade length when choosing a commercial hedge trimmer?

-Blade length impacts efficiency.
-Longer blades (24-26 inches) are faster for wide hedges, but shorter blades are better for maneuverability in tight spaces.
-Match the blade length to the typical hedges you’ll be trimming.
+Blade length affects efficiency.
+Longer blades (24-26 inches) are faster for large, uniform hedges, while shorter blades offer more maneuverability in tight spaces.
+The best choice depends on the type of hedges you typically work with.

 The Bottom Line